Cordyceps: benefits, dosage, contraindications

 Immunosuppressant: moderate interaction

 Animal and in vitro research suggests that Cordyceps stimulates the immune system.
-However, limited clinical research suggests that taking Cordyceps may reduce the therapeutic dose required for the immunosuppressant cyclosporine, which suggests that Cordyceps may have an immunosuppressive effect.
+However, limited clinical research suggests that taking Cordyceps may reduce the required therapeutic dose of the immunosuppressant cyclosporine, which suggests that Cordyceps may have an immunosuppressive effect.

 Precautions